 Ingredients

-1. Marinate Steak: Mix citrus juices, olive oil, Worcestershire sauce, cilantro, garlic, and steak.
+1. Marinate Steak: Mix citrus juices, olive oil, Worcestershire, cilantro, garlic, and steak.
 Refrigerate 1-8 hours.

 2. Season: Combine spices; season steak.